 opentelemetry:

-Not everything emits OTLP yet, and that’s fine: Glouton also tails plain file, container and system logs, and can even turn log patterns into metrics (for example, counting 5xx responses straight from an access log) so you can alert on them.
-It all feeds Bleemeo’s centralized log management, alongside your metrics.
+Glouton also tails plain file, container and system logs and can turn log patterns into metrics (counting 5xx responses straight from an access log, say), feeding Bleemeo’s centralized log management.

 nrpe: